UniMath/agda-unimath/src/group-theory/abelian-groups.lagda.md

 left-inverse-law-add-Ab :
   {l : Level} (A : Ab l) (x : type-Ab A) →
-  Id (add-Ab A (neg-Ab A x) x) (zero-Ab A) left-inverse-law-add-Ab A = left-inverse-law-Group (group-Ab A)
+  Id (add-Ab A (neg-Ab A x) x) (zero-Ab A) left-inverse-law-add-Ab A = left-inverse-law-mul-Group (group-Ab A)

 right-inverse-law-add-Ab :
   {l : Level} (A : Ab l) (x : type-Ab A) →
-  Id (add-Ab A x (neg-Ab A x)) (zero-Ab A) right-inverse-law-add-Ab A = right-inverse-law-Group (group-Ab A)
+  Id (add-Ab A x (neg-Ab A x)) (zero-Ab A) right-inverse-law-add-Ab A = right-inverse-law-mul-Group (group-Ab A)

 commutative-add-Ab :
   {l : Level} (A : Ab l) (x y : type-Ab A) →